 Graduating 3L/4L Exit Counseling Sessions – At the end of February, all 3L and 4L law students sign up for an exit counseling session with the Student Affairs & Career Services Office and complete an Employment Survey.
 The counseling sessions begin in late February and continue through the first half of April.

-Career Services and Professional Development Orientation – In order to kick off the opportunities offered to first year law students at La Verne Law, the Student Affairs & Career Services Office sponsors a Career Services and Professional Development Orientation at the beginning of November.
+Career Services and Professional Development Orientation – In order to kick off the opportunities offered to first year law students at La Verne Law, the Student Affairs & Career Services Office sponsors a Career Services and Professional Development Orientation in the middle of October.
 Southern California bar association members participate in the Career Service and Professional Development Orientation by hosting tables and providing membership information to students as well as answering questions relating to job searching and providing an introduction to the legal community.

 Public Interest Career Day/Government Day - This event is co-sponsored by the 13 ABA law schools in southern California including La Verne Law and takes place during the Spring.
 All La Verne Law students have the opportunity to upload their resumes and cover letters to the PICD Symplicity system to be preselected for interviews.
 Students also have the opportunity to participate in “table talk” and attend panels and presentations.